-I be equal to or above the prices as established by government or government endorsed initiatives, here not applicable, the following elements should be considered subject to prevailing commodity smallholders where applicable (e.g. fertiliser, seeds, pesticides, transport of FFB, land use permit, land and preparation, labour costs and other costs related to FFB production); unpredictable environmental and climate related risk costs including the occurrence of new pests for is not yet available, climate change effects or extreme weather conditions. iding Principles Responsible Contract Farming oplied to situations where the unit of certification functions as the group manager for groups certified tion. allholders should consider issues such as the role of middlemen, transport and storage of FFB, quality d to recycle the nutrients in FFB (see Criterion 7.5) should also be considered; where it is not wastes to smallholders, compensation for the value of the nutrients exported can be made through nave access to the grievance procedure under Criterion 4.2 if they consider that they are not receiving hether or not middlemen are involved. tion requires smallholders to change practices to meet the RSPO P&C, consideration should be given to nges, and the possibility of advance payments for FFB can be considered.

-Criterion (new) Guidance 5.2 RSPO will develop guidance on smallholder support (a separate RSPO Smallholder Standard is currently under development as of the printing of this standard).
-The consultation may include collection centres or other parties like representative organisations, where applicable.
+Criterion (new) Guidance 5.1 Fair prices for FFB will be equal to or above the prices as established by government or government endorsed initiatives, where applicable.
+Where not applicable, the following elements should be considered subject to prevailing commodity prices: Costincurred by smallholders where applicable (e.g. fertiliser, seeds, pesticides, transport of FFB, land use permit, land ownership fees, land preparation, labour costs and other costs related to FFB production); Unexpected and unpredictable environmental and climate related risk costs including the occurrence of new pests for which treatment is not yet available, climate change effects or extreme weather conditions.
+Source: 2012 FAO Guiding Principles Responsible Contract Farming This should also be applied to situations where the unit of certification functions as the group manager for groups certified under group certification.
+Transactions with smallholders should consider issues such as the role of middlemen, transport and storage of FFB, quality and grading.
+The need to recycle the nutrients in FFB (see Criterion 7.5) should also be considered; where it is not practicable to recycle wastes to smallholders, compensation for the value of the nutrients exported can be made through the FFB price.
+Smallholders should have access to the grievance procedure under Criterion 4.2 if they consider that they are not receiving a fair price for FFB, whether or not middlemen are involved.
+If the unit of certification requires smallholders to change practices to meet the RSPO P&C, consideration should be given to the costs of such changes, and the possibility of advance payments for FFB can be considered.
+5.2 ${\sf RSPOwill} develop guidance on small holder support (reference to the {\sf RSPOS} mall holder Standard, currently in development).$ The consultation may include collection centres or other parties like representative organisations, where applicable.
 In particular for Scheme Smallholders, support programmes are based on long term relations.
-When the unit of certification assesses the eligibility of the requested support by Independent Smallholders, the following factors can be taken into account and are explained to and understood by the smallholders: Expected continued supply of FFB to the mill Readiness of smallholders to implement the improvement programmes Specific elements on RSPO certification may include: Socialisation on RSPO H&amp;S training FPIC HCV The delivery of the support services can include but is not limited to cooperatives, agents, collection centres and representative organisations.
+When the unit of certification assesses the eligibility of the requested support by Independent Smallholders, the following factors can be taken into account and are explained to and understood by the smallholders: Expected continued supply of FFB to the mill

+• Readiness of smallholders to implement the improvement programmes

+Specific elements on RSPO certification may include:

+- Socialisation on RSPO

+- H&S training

+- FPIC

+- HCV

+The delivery of the support services can include but is not limited to cooperatives, agents, collection centres and representative organisations.

-Principle 6: Respect workers' rights and conditions
+Principle 6: ORespect workers' rights and conditions